Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure: Related Work

-\cite{Yang2020Harnessing, serl} consider the weakest low-rank assumption that only imposes low rank on $Q^*$, implying that the interaction between the states and actions decomposes. \cite{Yang2020Harnessing} show empirically that this assumption is satisfied in common stochastic control tasks.
-Their numerical experiments demonstrate that value iteration combined with existing matrix estimation methods requires significantly fewer samples compared to vanilla value iteration. \cite{serl} develops an algorithm that combines a novel matrix estimation method with value iteration to find an $\eps$-optimal action-value function with $\Tilde{O}\left(d(|S|+|A|)/\eps^2 \right)$ samples for infinite-horizon $\gamma$-discounted MDPs assuming that $Q^*$ has rank $d$.
+{\bf Low Rank Structure with respect to States and Actions.} There is a limited set of works which consider a model class similar to ours, in which there is low rank structure with respect to the interaction between the states and actions and hence their interaction decomposes.
+This structure could be imposed on either the transition kernel, or only on the optimal $Q^*$ function. \cite{Yang2020Harnessing, lrVfa, mlrvfa} provide empirical results showing that $Q^*$ and near-optimal $Q$ functions for common stochastic control tasks have low rank.
+Their numerical experiments demonstrate that the performance of standard RL algorithms, e.g., value iteration and TD learning, can be significantly improved in combination with low-rank matrix/tensor estimation methods.
+The theoretical work \cite{serl} considers the weakest assumption that only imposes low rankness on $Q^*$.
+They develop an algorithm that combines a novel matrix estimation method with value iteration to find an $\eps$-optimal action-value function with $\Tilde{O}\left(d^5(|S|+|A|)/\eps^2 \right)$ samples for infinite-horizon $\gamma$-discounted MDPs assuming that $Q^*$ has rank $d$.
 While this is a significant improvement over the tabular lower bound $\Tilde{\Omega}\left(|S||A|/((1-\gamma)^3\eps^2)\right)$ \citep{azarLowerBound}, their results require strict assumptions.
-The primary limitation is they require the discount factor $\gamma$ to be bounded above by a small constant, which effectively limits their results to short, \emph{constant} horizons.
-Without this assumption in the finite horizon setting, their sample complexity bound scales exponentially in $H$.
-Additionally, we provide a concrete example that illustrates why long horizons may pose a challenge for using matrix estimation in RL.
+The primary limitation is that they require the discount factor $\gamma$ to be bounded from above by a small constant, which effectively limits their results to short, \emph{constant} horizons.
+Lifting this limitation is left as an open question in their paper.
+In this work, we provide a concrete example that illustrates why long horizons may pose a challenge for using matrix estimation in RL.
 Subsequently we show that this long horizon barrier can be overcome by imposing additional structural assumptions.
-A second limitation of their result is that their algorithm relies on prior knowledge of special anchor states and and actions that span the entire space.
-We will show that under standard regularity conditions, randomly sampling states and actions will suffice. \cydelete{They assume their algorithm has access to states $S^\#$ and actions $A^\#$ such that $\textup{rank}(Q^*(S^\#, A^\#)) = d$.
-Finding $S^\#$ and $A^\#$ is non-trivial, especially in setting with sparse rewards.
-We focus on MDPs with additional low-rank structural assumptions, i.e., all action-value function associated to near-optimal policies having low rank or the transition kernel having low Tucker rank, to admit sample-efficient learning in MDPs with long time horizons.
-Additionally, we consider MDPs that satisfy matrix regularity conditions to relax the requirement of knowledge of special states and actions. }
+The algorithm in \cite{serl} also relies on prior knowledge of special anchor states and actions that span the entire space.
+We will show that under standard regularity conditions, randomly sampling states and actions will suffice.